 Leases can be tricky, and office leases are no exception.
 So before you sign, make sure you have a solicitor look over the lease agreement to ensure there are no hidden costs or fees involved.
 You will also need to calculate the full cost of renting your space – not just the rental amount.
 Take into account utilities, moving expenses, construction costs and much more.
 That way, you won’t get caught short on funds.

 This might seem like a simple thing, but it can make or break it for some businesses.
 If you don’t have adequate parking for your employees, you will quickly find them moving on in search for somewhere that doesn’t have them scrabbling for street parking or paying for car parks.
 Similarly, if the parking is difficult for your customers, it may put them off visiting you.
 If you have to spend time explaining a complicated parking arrangement, you will likely get far fewer visitors to your business.

-> At Blue Box Storage, we know that some business owners prefer not to permanently rent our office space for all of these reasons.
-Instead, they look for somewhere they can hold meetings that fulfil all of their needs but doesn’t require a permanent residency.
-That’s why, at select facilities, we offer an office space rent-by-the-hour service, as well as space rental for those looking for a permanent base.
+At Blue Box Storage, we know that some business owners prefer not to permanently rent office space for all of these reasons.
+Thats why, at selected sites, we have office space which can be rented on similar terms as our storage units with both short and long term options and short notice periods.
 To find out more, just get in touch with us today.